digital-asset/daml-finance/docs/source/tutorial/getting-started/transfer.rst

 this case is Alice, needs to fetch Bob’s account in order to verify that it has not been archived.

-In one of the following tutorials, we will see how to use the ``Disclosure`` interface to temporarily disclose Bob’s account to Alice and then undisclose it as part of the same transaction.

 If we wanted to avoid Bob’s account contract ever being disclosed to Alice, we would need a third party (in this case the Bank) to execute the ``Transfer``.